 Application Deadline

 We admit a new class of PhD students every other year.
-For admission for Fall 2025, the anticipated opening date for applications is September 2, 2024, and the anticipated application deadline is January 15, 2025.
+For admission for Fall 2025, the opening date for applications is September 2, 2024, and the application deadline is January 7, 2025, at 11:59pm Pacific Time.

 General Qualifications

-• Degree: To qualify for admission, applicants must have a bachelor’s, master’s, or doctoral degree in physical therapy, neuroscience, exercise physiology, biomedical engineering, or a related rehabilitation science or professional field.
+- Degree: To qualify for admission, applicants must have a bachelor’s, master’s, or doctoral degree in physical therapy, kinesiology, neuroscience, exercise physiology, biomedical engineering, or a related rehabilitation science or professional field.

 How to apply